 What does it mean to call someone a Widow's Son?
 Just that the mother was a Widow at the time the statement is made or refers to?
-Statistically most women outlive men (Miriam died less then a year before Moses even though she was older then by enough to supervised his Basket's journey down the Nile), so there is no shortage of mothers who have been Widows at some point in their life.
+Statistically most women outlive men (Miriam died less then a year before Moses even though she was older then by enough to supervise his Basket's journey down the Nile), so there is no shortage of mothers who have been Widows at some point in their life.
 Or does it mean she was one by the time the son was born?
 Is the implied dead husband the father or someone else?

 Because Joseph doesn't seem to be present in The Gospel narrative after the jump from Jesus being 12 to "about 30", many speculate he must have died by then.
 Yet The Bible never explicitly tells us that, and never calls Mary a Widow or Jesus the Son of a Widow.

 The Widow's Son of Freemasonry is ostensibly supposed to be Hiram the architect of Solomon's Temple (not to be confused with Hiram king of Tyre, called Hirom in my English translation of Josephus quotation of Meander, who recommended this Hiram for that job).